 The majority of claims do not commence in court.
-Typically, they must begin with the Injuries Board, except for cases involving medical negligence, certain assault cases, and instances where the injury is entirely psychological.
+Typically, they must begin with the Injuries Board, including cases involving medical negligence cases, but excluding certain assault cases, and instances where the injury is entirely psychological.
 Many individuals seeking compensation through the Injuries Board enlist the assistance of a solicitor.
 This ensures a smooth process, from the collection of documents, medical reports, and evidence, to the submission of the application and consideration of the Injuries Board’s compensation recommendation.

 If you’ve been in an accident, the Injuries Board claims process typically involves the following steps: